nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 # Summary

-Type system changes to address the outlives relation with respect to projections.
-The current implementation can be both unsound ([#24662]) and inconvenient ([#23442]).
+Type system changes to address the outlives relation with respect to projections, and to better enforce that all types are well-formed (meaning that they respect their declared bounds).
+The current implementation can be both unsound ([#24662]), inconvenient ([#23442]), and surprising ([#21748], [#25692]).
+The changes are as follows:

-- Simplify the outlives relation to be syntactically based
+- Simplify the outlives relation to be syntactically based.
-- Specify improved rules for the outlives relation and projections
+- Specify improved rules for the outlives relation and projections.

-The proposes changes here are backwards incompatible; this is justified by the need to fix a soundness problem.
-The impact has been evaluated and found to be quite minimal.
-Moreover, by simplifying and improving the rules, the changes also make the compiler accept reasonable code that currenty fails to compile (e.g. the example from [#23442]).
+- Specify more specifically where WF bounds are enforced, covering several cases missing from the implementation.

+The proposes changes here have been tested and found to cause only a modest number of regresions (approximately 19 root regressions were found on crates.io; I'm doing some refactoring on the implementation and will post an updated set of numbers soon).
+In order to minimize the impact on users, the plan is to first introduce the changes in two
+stages:

+1. Initially, warnings will be issued for cases that violate the rules specified in this RFC.
+These warnings are not lints and cannot be silenced except by correcting the code such that it type-checks under the new rules.
+2. After one release cycle, those warnings will become errors.

+Note that although the changes do cause regressions, they also cause some code (like that in [#23442]) which currently gets errors to compile successfully.

 # Motivation

-### Introduction
+### Projections and the outlives relation

 [RFC 192] introduced the outlives relation `T: 'a` and described the rules that are used to decide when one type outlives a lifetime.
 In